12 Types Of Bears, Ranked By Danger Level

 Advertisement

 So there you have it.
 The most dangerous bears in the world, ranked.
 It goes without saying that you should always exhibit caution when entering any area that is known to be potentially populated by bears.
-There are ways of avoiding and surviving bear attacks, but the less you put yourself into situations where you could be attacked, the better.
+If you live in an area prone to visits from these large mammals, there are tricks you can employ to bear-proof your home.
+Additionally, there are ways of avoiding and surviving bear attacks, but the less you put yourself into situations where you could be attacked, the better.
 Because, as you have seen, these bears hold no quarter.

 Advertisement